nmerget/godot-js-multiplayer-example/README.md

 This is a simple multiplayer platformer game where:
 - Each player gets a randomly generated username and avatar using [Faker.js](https://fakerjs.dev/)
-- Players can move left and right using arrow keys or A/D keys
+- Players can move left and right using arrow keys
 - Jump using the spacebar
 - See other players moving around in real-time